 A. The Eiffel Tower in Paris, France, is a wrought-iron lattice tower that has become a world-famous attraction.

 A. The Eiffel Tower was designed by Maurice Koechlin and Emile Nouguier, who were senior engineers at Gustave Eiffel's company.

 A. The Eiffel Tower is 130 years old.

-A. The Eiffel Tower is divided into three levels: the first, second, and topmost.
+A. The Eiffel Tower is divided into three levels: the first, second, and summit.
 On the first floor, there are museum exhibits, a glass floor, changing exhibitions, souvenir shops, and restaurants.
 More restaurants and shops, as well as the Jules Verne restaurant and an observation area, can be found on the second floor.
 The summit, on the other hand, is home to an observation deck, the Champagne Bar, and a replica of Gustav Eiffel's office.

 A. Yes, it is true that it is illegal to photograph the Eiffel Tower at night.
 It is because the government of France considers that the Eiffel Tower light show is an art work and thus copyrighted, so you may face a fine if you photograph it and share it on Facebook or any other social media account.